apache/beam/learning/tour-of-beam/learning-content/IO/text-io/text-io-local-write/description.md

 ### Playground exercise

-You can write `PCollection` to a file.
-Use `DoFn` to generate numbers and write them down by filtering.
+In the playground window, you can find an example that writes data to local file.
+Can you modify this example to generate numbers and write them to local file sorted?